-Disgruntles (Employees, Competitors, Consumers)
+Disgruntles (Employees, Competitors, and Consumers)

 Large Scale Public Harm

-Each facility has two options.
+Each facility has two approaches.

 Below is a list of some of the common mitigation strategies that are typically outlined under each category.